ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `genre`: The artist genre
 - `style`: The artist style
 - `mood`: The artist mood
+- `language`: The artist audio stream language
+- `language_tag`: The artist audio stream language tag
+- `sub_language`: The artist subtitle stream language
+- `sub_language_tag`: The artist subtitle stream language tag
+- `collection`: The name of the collection that contains the artist
 - `added_date`: The date the artist was added to ErsatzTV (YYYYMMDD)
 - `library_name`: The name of the library that contains the artist
 - `type`: Always `artist`